nla-group/classix/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/nla-group/classix/HEAD)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6207093.svg)](https://doi.org/10.5281/zenodo.6207093)

-## ✨ Features

-CLASSIX is a fast and explainable clustering algorithm based on sorting.
-Here are a few highlights:

-- Ability to cluster low and high-dimensional data of arbitrary shape efficiently.
-- Ability to detect and deal with outliers in the data.
-- Ability to provide textual explanations for the generated clusters.
-- Full reproducibility of all tests in the accompanying paper.
-- Support of Cython compilation.

 ``CLASSIX`` is a contrived acronym of *CLustering by Aggregation with Sorting-based Indexing* and the letter *X* for *explainability*.
 CLASSIX clustering consists of two phases, namely a greedy aggregation phase of the sorted data into groups of nearby data points, followed by a merging phase of groups into clusters.
 The algorithm is controlled by two parameters, namely the distance parameter ``radius`` for the group aggregation and a ``minPts`` parameter controlling the minimal cluster size.